OpenVoiceOS/community-docs/docs/ht_phal.md

 # OVOS PHAL
-[PHAL](https://github.com/OpenVoiceOS/ovos_PHAL) is our Platform/Hardware Abstraction Layer, it completely replaces the concept of hardcoded "enclosure" from mycroft-core
+[PHAL](https://github.com/OpenVoiceOS/ovos_PHAL) is our Platform/Hardware Abstraction Layer, it completely replaces the concept of hardcoded "enclosure" from `mycroft-core`.

-Any number of plugins providing functionality can be loaded and validated at runtime, plugins can be [system integrations](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-system) to handle things like reboot and shutdown, or hardware drivers such as [mycroft mark2 plugin](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-mk2)
+Any number of plugins providing functionality can be loaded and validated at runtime, plugins can be [system integrations](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-system) to handle things like reboot and shutdown, or hardware drivers such as [Mycroft Mark 2 plugin](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-mk2).

 PHAL plugins can perform actions such as hardware detection before loading, eg, the mark2 plugin will not load if it does not detect the sj201 hat.
-This makes plugins safe to install and bundle by default in our base images
+This makes plugins safe to install and bundle by default in our base images.

 ## Plugins

-Platform/Hardware specific integrations are loaded by PHAL, these plugins can handle all sorts of system activities
+Platform/Hardware specific integrations are loaded by PHAL, these plugins can handle all sorts of system activities.

 | Plugin                                                                                                            | Description                          |
 |-------------------------------------------------------------------------------------------------------------------|--------------------------------------|